alphagov/govuk-frontend/docs/contributing/testing.md

 Use `hidden: true` in a new example if you do not want to include the example in the review app.
 The example will still appear in our [test fixtures](http://frontend.design-system.service.gov.uk/testing-your-html/).

+All tests should try and meet [our testing conventions](../releasing/testing-and-linting#conventions)

 ### If you created a component

 Create the following files in the `src/govuk/components` folder: